easy-coding-standard/easy-coding-standard/README.md

 - Install on **any PHP 7.2-PHP 8.3** project with any dependencies
 - Blazing fast with parallel run out of the box
 - Use [PHP_CodeSniffer or PHP-CS-Fixer](https://tomasvotruba.com/blog/2017/05/03/combine-power-of-php-code-sniffer-and-php-cs-fixer-in-3-lines/) - anything you like
-- Use **prepared sets** and [PHP CS Fixer sets](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer/blob/master/doc/ruleSets/index.rst) to save time
+- Use **prepared sets**, [PHP CS Fixer sets](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer/blob/master/doc/ruleSets/index.rst), or [PHP Code Sniffer standards](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki/Usage#specifying-a-coding-standard) to save time

 <br>